gregorriegler/ensemble-programming-workshop/application.md

 ## Ensemble Programming Workshop

-A hands-on workshop focused on collaborative coding, where participants work as a team on a single thing.
-It emphasizes that the true power of ensemble programming cannot be merely explained—it must be experienced firsthand.
-Participants will feel the unstoppable momentum and strength derived from group knowledge, leading to increased productivity, enhanced quality, and an amplified learning experience for everyone involved.
+Experience firsthand a hands-on workshop focused on collaborative coding, where participants work as a team on a single thing.
+Feel the unstoppable momentum and strength derived from group knowledge, leading to increased productivity, enhanced quality, and an amplified learning experience for everyone involved.
 This format works well in a 120 min timeframe.

 ## Audience